 WHAT I DO DURING LIBRARY HOUR

-Many of my blog posts are activities I do with middle schoolers in my library (see the Library Lessons & Printables tab above for ideas).
+Many of my blog posts are activities I do with middle schoolers in my library.
 I currently see my middle schoolers for Library Hour every two weeks through their English classes.
 Our classes are 60 minutes long, so I have them for an entire hour.
 Sometimes, yes, that is difficult to fill.
 An hour is a very long time!

 Library Hour always starts with what I am currently reading.
 I put up a PowerPoint slide of the book I am reading and talk about how it’s going.
 I then move to library announcements, upcoming events, and reminders.
 After that, I move into our news video, trivia, and discussion.
 All of this takes only about 10-15 minutes, but it could go longer if our news discussion gets students fired up.
 And sometimes, it does!